H.R. 5578: Expanding Whistleblower Protections for Contractors Act of 2025

 3

-Extends same reporting protections to all Federal contracts
+Same reporting protections extend to all federal contracts

-For non-defense work under 41 U.S.C. § 4712, the bill protects disclosures about gross mismanagement of any Federal contract or grant, gross waste of Federal funds, abuse of authority tied to any Federal contract, subcontract, grant, or subgrant, violations of law, rule, or regulation during performance or even competition and negotiation phases, and substantial and specific dangers to public health or safety.
+For non-defense work, the bill protects disclosures about gross mismanagement of any federal contract or grant, gross waste of federal funds, abuse of authority, legal violations during performance or even during competition and negotiation, and substantial and specific dangers to public health or safety.

 4

-HR5578 says executive branch officials cannot request that a contractor, subcontractor, grantee, or subgrantee retaliate against a protected individual.
-It also authorizes the proposal of disciplinary action against an official who makes that request, creating consequences inside the executive branch as well as for outside employers.
+The bill says executive branch officials cannot request that a contractor, subcontractor, grantee, or subgrantee retaliate against a protected individual, and it authorizes disciplinary action against any official who does.
+That places consequences inside the government, not just on outside employers.

 5

-The bill states that whistleblower rights, forums, and remedies cannot be waived by any public or private agreement, policy, form, or condition of employment, including predispute arbitration agreements.
-That means a worker's protections would still apply even if an employment document says otherwise.
+The bill states that whistleblower rights, forums, and remedies cannot be waived by any agreement, policy, form, or condition of employment, including predispute arbitration agreements.
+A worker's protections would still apply even if an employment document says otherwise.

 6